AFM-analysis/nanite/docs/sec_getting_started.rst

 * from `sources <https://github.com/AFM-Analysus/nanite>`_:
     ``pip install -e .[CLI]``

-The appendix ``[CLI]`` makes sure that all dependencies for the command line interface are installed.
+The appendix ``[CLI]`` makes sure that all dependencies for the :ref:`command line interface <sec_cli>` are installed.
 If you are only using nanite as a Python module, you may safely omit it.

 Note that if you are installing from source or if no binary wheel is available for your platform and Python version, `Cython <http://cython.org/>`_